Ryantron/anime_site/.github/ISSUE_TEMPLATE/feat-route.md

 ---
 name: Feature Request
-about: Add a new feature
+about: Add a new route
-title: 'feat(backend/frontend/devops/docs):'
+title: 'feat(route):'
 labels: 'enhancement'
 assignees: ''